UBi-courses/essentials-bioinformatics-2025/practicos/day5/Day5.md

 Today we will:
 A)
 - Visualize and examine different structural features of some selected structures of the FtsZ family
-- Perform structural alignments using the graphical interface
+- Perform structural alignments using the graphical interface within chimeraX
-- Analyse FtsZ family in the light of sequence variation for the FtsZ family, using chimeraX and some pre computed alignments to map over protein stuctures
+- Analyze FtsZ 3D structures in the light of sequence variation of the family, using chimeraX and some pre computed sequence alignments to map over protein structures

 B)
-- Align protein very distant proteins from all Life domains, using sequence and structure
+- Compute multiple alignments of very distant proteins from all Life domains, using sequence and structure
-- Compute phylogenetic trees for these sequences and compare tree topologies obtained under different models and alignments
+- Compute phylogenetic trees for these alignments and compare tree topologies obtained under different models
+- Examine tree topologies and support for sequence- and structure-based aminoacid alignments, and structural alignments using the 3Di alphabet

 ---
 ## Before we start